muskang48/Speaker-Diarization/README.md

 As seen each frame corresponds to a single speaker.
 All that remains is to find which speakers are same and which are different.
 The above results are for ES2003a file of AMI corpus.

 4. Clustering and Embedding Extraction <br />
 The second most core aspect of this project is to correctly determine who is speaking.
-We have used pyannote, which extracts the d-vectors of frames generated in last section
+We have used pyannote, which extracts the d-vectors of frames generated in last section.
  ```
  import torch
 from pyannote.core import Segment